kent-hervey/Animals-Spring/RemainingFeatures.md

 Things to add

-List of things to add to code
+List of things to add to code--most of these need scratch code already implemented
 - [ ] Add all the unit tests
-- [ ] change addAnimal in Repository it adds index to maximum of indexes...not just one more than size
+- [X ] change addAnimal in Repository it adds index to maximum of indexes...not just one more than size
 - [ ] Add a global properties file  Configurations https://mkyong.com/spring-boot/spring-boot-configurationproperties-example/
 - [ ] Add logger with logging..simple implementation complete 11/12/2023
 - [ ] Investigate having updated animals list written back to the json file (see below)